Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 3. Externalize the Eating Disorder Voice

-Separate your identity from the intrusive thoughts:
+Try separating your identity from intrusive thoughts:

-• “This is the eating disorder talking—not me.”
+“This is the eating disorder talking—not me.”

 4. Use Support Systems